joojaesook/unit_converter/README.md

 ```dart
   var avilableUnits = areaConverter.units();
 ```
-See [units] method for more details.
+See `units` method for more details.

-Each unit have a [name](British name) and [americanName] property.
-For units that have the same [americanName] as [name], the [americanName] is null.
-So, it is always good to check for the availability of [americanName] before displaying it.
+Each unit have a `name`(British spelling) and an `americanName`(American spelling) property.
+For units that have the same `americanName` as `name`, the `americanName` is null.
+So, it is always good to check for the availability of `americanName` before displaying it.
 ```dart
   for(var unit in avilableUnits) {
     if(unit.americanName != null) {